20 March 2013

 Med Sci Monit 2013; 19:203-209

-Keywords: SEER Program, Rectal Neoplasms - therapy, Neoplasm Staging, Incidence, European Continental Ancestry Group - statistics & numerical data, Colonic Neoplasms - therapy, Aged, 80 and over, Age Factors, Adult, Sex Factors, Survival Rate, United States - epidemiology
+Keywords: SEER Program, Rectal Neoplasms - therapy, Neoplasm Staging, Incidence, European Continental Ancestry Group - statistics & numerical data, Colonic Neoplasms - therapy, Aged, 80 and over, Sex Factors, Survival Rate, United States - epidemiology

 Most Viewed Current Articles

 13 Apr 2020 : Original articleOutcome of 24 Weeks of Combined Schroth and Pilates Exercises on Cobb Angle, Angle of Trunk Rotation, Chest...

 11 May 2020 : Original articleAnalysis of Psychological and Sleep Status and Exercise Rehabilitation of Front-Line Clinical Staff in the ...